ak6129/PUI2016_ak6129/HW10_ak6129/README.md

 The difference between hot spots in two seasons is not significant, while difference in cold spots is visual.

-Group: Mona helped me and Maisha in the begining to understand season splitting formula.
+Group: Mona helped me and Maisha in the beginning to understand seasons splitting formula.
+I helped Santiago with some questions for assignments.